 Criminal Law Matters

-Criminal Defense: At this time, AVP does not provide criminal defense services.
-We do however, work with community members who believe they were wrongfully arrested and advocate on their behalf.
+Criminal Defense: Currently, AVP does not provide criminal defense services.
+We do, however, work with community members who believe they were wrongfully arrested and advocate on their behalf.

 Crime Victim Advocacy: LGBTQ and HIV-affected community members who are survivors of crime (hate crime, intimate partner violence, sexual violence, etc.) may receive representation as complaining witnesses in Criminal Court.
-This free legal representation includes advocating with the NYPD, the District Attorney’s office, assisting in the preparation to testify and assistance in writing Crime Victim Impact Statements.
+This free legal representation includes advocating with the NYPD, the District Attorney’s office, assisting in the preparation to testify and assisting in writing Crime Victim Impact Statements.

 Immigration Law Matters

-VAWA Self-Petitions: Undocumented LGBTQ and HIV-affected survivors of intimate partner violence who are married to a United States Citizen or Legal Permanent Resident and has experienced intimate partner violence may be eligible for immigration relief.
+VAWA Self-Petitions: Undocumented LGBTQ and HIV-affected survivors of intimate partner violence who are married to a United States Citizen or Legal Permanent Resident and have experienced intimate partner violence may be eligible for immigration relief.